offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

  * BWT records: The table comprised of columns `last` and `last_tallies` (updated in ranks algorithm).
 ```

-The ranks algorithm's replacement of `last`'s symbol instance counts with `last_tallies` increases memory usage but it also allows for a concept known as checkpointing: Instead of retaining a value at every index of `last_tallies`, leave some empty.
+The ranks algorithm's replacement of `last`'s symbol instance counts with `last_tallies` increases memory usage, but it also allows for a concept known as checkpointing: Instead of retaining a value in every `last_tallies` entry, leave some empty.
 The entries that have a value are called checkpoints.

 <table>
 <tr><th>records</th><th>first_occurrence_map</th></tr>